Mayamiko, the sustainable & ethical brand, announces re-issue of the iconic Dalitso wrap dress

-In response to COVID-19, Mayamiko launched buy one give one reusable face masks to help vulnerable communities, along with an online zero waste scrunchie making tutorial and bestselling design digital pattern downloads.
+In response to COVID-19, Mayamiko launched buy-one/give-one reusable face masks to help vulnerable communities, along with an online zero waste scrunchie making tutorial and bestselling design digital pattern downloads.
+The masks are available in the same prints as the Dalitso.

 SOCIAL ENTERPRISE, FAIR TRADE & EMPOWERING WOMEN